Samsursekh/Placement-Practice/priya-practise/React.md

 - stateful component

-# what is state of component in react?
-# what is the props in react?
 # what is higher order component?
 - A higher-order component acts as a container for other components.

 # Explain the term stateless components
 - Stateless components are pure functions that render DOM-based solely on the properties provided to them.
 - A stateless function component is a typical React component that is defined as a function that does not manage any state.

 # What is DOM?

 DOM stands for Document Object Model it is the structural representation of all nodes in an HTML document DOM represents the Ul of your applications.
 DOM manipulation is required to dynamically change the content of a web page.

-# 4] what is dom element and example

 # State the difference between Real DOM and Virtual DOM